Riley Center Community Office Drop-In Hours

-The St. Vincent de Paul Society of San Francisco’s Riley Center offers safe and confidential comprehensive services to survivors of domestic violence, along with their children, from the point of crisis to a woman’s achievement of self-sufficiency.
+The Riley Center, founded in 1983, offers safe and confidential comprehensive services to survivors of domestic violence, along with their children, from the point of crisis to achievement of self-sufficiency.

 In addition to providing shelter and food, Rosalie House offers additional support for residents.
 This includes safety planning, individual counseling, support groups, case management, parenting groups, legal assistance, employment/education referrals and housing search assistance.
 We strive to assist 100% of residents in securing safe, supportive housing when they leave the shelter.

 Our 31 bed transitional housing program that provides women and their children a chance to stay up to eighteen months.
 At Brennan House, women have the opportunity to continue the healing process with ongoing support while focusing on the concrete steps towards obtaining emotional and financial self-sufficiency.